How To Open A Dispensary In New Jersey

 According to the current recreational marijuana bill:

 “Each license application shall be scored and reviewed based upon a point scale with the commission determining the amount of points, the point categories, and the system of point distribution by regulation.
 The commission shall assign points and rank [all] applicants [, from the most to the least points,] according to the point system.”

 This approach of a “point system” does fall in line with what we have seen in other states that have recently legalized.
-Your application will be graded on a point system that will take into account experience, expertise, and the credentials of you and your team on a wide variety of topics.
+Your application will be graded on a point system that will take into account your experience, expertise, and credentials of you and your team on a wide variety of topics.
 To give you a sense of some of the topics you’ll be graded on, here is a potential list:

 - Environmental impact plan